Bnwokoma/Linux-Enterprise-Portfolio/README.md

 ---

 ### 4. Centralized Logging
-A new server, Logging Serer,was deployed to **collect logs from all VMs**.
+A new server, Logging Serer,was deployed to collect logs from all VMs.
 I wanted to centralize the log data and isoloate the critical log data from potential disruptions on production servers.

 #### Steps Taken